ajtran303/Initial-Pre-Work/README.md

 ## What code is rendered in the browser?

-The browser interprets and displays from an HTML File.
-It contains HTML, CSS, and JavaScript.
+The browser interprets and displays from an HTML File, containing code from HTML, CSS, and JavaScript.

 ## What is the server-side code’s main function?